-Learn more about the many ways to use real estate to support Edward Hospital in the FREE guide 7 Ways to Donate Real Estate.View my guide
+Learn more about the many ways to use real estate to support the Edward Foundation in the FREE guide 7 Ways to Donate Real Estate.View my guide

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Edward Hospital or ask your attorney to add a few sentences in your will or trust agreement.